 “[A]n ideal companion, ushering the reader into conversations already underway….
 The revisions to Hodge and Radick’s excellent introduction emphasize their aim of extracting philosophical themes from Darwin’s own projects as well as from his legacy….
 The second section – ‘Historical Contexts’ – kicks off with Radick’s stimulating contribution, which asks whether the theory of evolution by natural selection could have come into being independently of Darwin’s milieu.
 By dint of Radick’s virtuosity as a historian, what might seem a banal counterfactual exercise becomes an illuminating provocation.”
 Kathryn Tabb, HOPOS

+Here you can read the chapter “Is the Theory of Natural Selection Independent of its History?” as well as the volume’s Introduction.
 Further reviews can be sampled here.
-You can read the chapter “Is the Theory of Natural Selection Independent of its History?” as well as the Introduction.

 Darwin in Ilkley, with Mike Dixon (Stroud: The History Press, 2009)